NaseemSrour/Deliveries/README.md

 first cd-ing to your project's directory and creating a virtual env:<br>
 In your command prompt:<br>
 > python -m venv your-new-venv-name.

+This'll create a new directory in your project directory, with the name of your venv.<br>
+This directory will store all the packages you install inside the virtual environment.
 <br>
 <h3>Activate the venv:</h3>